 On August 31st, the U.S. Forest Service approved a set of projects Winter Park plans to implement in the near future.
 The major change that the U.S. Forest Service approved is the removal of the Pioneer Express quad with a high-speed detachable six-pack lift.
-This will include a mid-station unloading ramp, similar to the Collins Express lift over at Alta.
 Other improvements include:

 - The Lariat rope tow will be replaced with a conveyor lift